 These devices may make life easier for law enforcement, but they can be a considerable intrusion in the life of an individual forced to live under the requirement.
-Reducing possible penalties is only one reason why individuals charged with a DUI should consult with a Phoenix criminal defense attorney.
+Reducing possible DUI penalties in Arizona is only one reason why individuals charged with a DUI should consult with a Glendale criminal lawyer.

 Source: Government Security News, “Alcohol Monitoring Systems’ SCRAM intelligent Breathalyzer records face and location,” Ashley Bennett, Feb.
 21, 2014